AharonSambol/PrettyPrintTree/README.md

 The label lambda should return a string, if there should be no label then None or False.

 NOTE: Currently this only works on vertical trees

+NOTE: Each label must be on a single line (no \n)

 ```python
 pt = PrettyPrintTree(